jwijffels/ETLUtils/README.md

 An example can be found at http://www.bnosac.be/blog/19-get-your-large-sql-data-in-ff-swiftly

+For users who want to store data from an ffdf back in a database, the package also provides

+  - write.dbi.ffdf (writing of ffdf data to a database table through DBI)
+  - write.odbc.ffdf (writing of ffdf data to a database table through RODBC)
+  - write.jdbc.ffdf (writing of ffdf data to a database table through RJDBC)

 Other utilities
 -----------

-Other functions include matchmerge, recoder, naLOCFPlusone and renameColumns.
+Other functions include factorise, matchmerge, recoder, naLOCFPlusone and renameColumns.

 CRAN
 -----------